notepad-plus-plus/npp-usermanual/content/docs/binary-translation.md

         * You may use XML character entities for characters.  (_Note_: unlike HTML, XML only has 5 [predefined named entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references#Predefined_entities_in_XML "XML Entity List"); all other characters require [numeric or hexadecimal entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references#Character_reference_overview).)
         * If the encoding was properly set (above), you may insert Unicode characters directly.
         * When possible, keep the translated text about the same length (in characters) as the original English; this will help make sure the translation will fit in menus and dialog boxes which were designed to fit the official English text.
+    4. If you are going to share your localization file with others, you must define accelerator letters for critical menu commands.
+        - These accelerator letters are the letters you see underlined in menus.
+            - These are used for quickly activating a menu entry from the keyboard when the menu is active.
+                - For example, the **File** menu's **New** command has an accelerator of `N` defined in the default English localization file, so when the **File** menu is displayed, typing `N` will run that command.
+            - This is separate from the keyboard shortcut used while editing.
+                - For example, the **File** menu's **New** command has a default keyboard shortcut of `Ctrl+N`, which can be used anytime the editor section of Notepad++ is active.
+But if you have the **File** menu showing, `Ctrl+N` does nothing; instead, you have to use the accelerator.
+                - Thus, even commands that have keyboard shortcuts should also have accelerators defined.
+        - To define the accelerator character, you need to put an ampersand `&` before the appropriate character in your translation text.
+            - Because the localization file is in XML, and `&` has a special meaning to XML, you need to use the string `&amp;` before the letter in your translation string.
+            - For example, to underline the `E` in `Super Edit`, your string would need to be defined as `Super &amp;Edit` in the XML: `<Item id="#####" name="Super &amp;Edit"/>`
+        - To know which commands are critical to have accelerators for, please use the official `english.xml` as a guide: any string that includes the `&amp;` notation in the official `english.xml` should also include the `&amp;` in your translation.
+        - Users of Notepad++ (and any Windows application) expect menus to have these accelerator keys.
+            - If you neglect to define them, or choose not to, you will be breaking the expectation of the users of your translation.
+            - Further, you may be inhibiting usability for people who must use (or prefer to use) the keyboard for controlling Notepad++.
 5. To see the changes take effect, save the file, then go to [**Settings > Preferences > General > Localization**](../preferences/#general) and select `<yourlanguagename>` from the pulldown menu: this will copy `localization\<yourlanguagename>.xml` to `nativeLang.xml` and will immediately update the Notepad++ application to use the text from your saved XML file.
     * _Note_: If you do not see the right language in the pulldown, you need to make sure you put the XML file(s) in the right directory, as explained above.
     * You may actually do the process of saving the file then selecting **Localization** = `<yourlanguagename>` throughout your development of the translation, to be able to see the changes you make as you go.